-Once a person is directed to your website, you will only have a few seconds to convert him or her into a customer.
-This short span of time is the only opportunity you’ll have to convince them to stay a bit longer, thus reducing your bounce rate.
+Once a person lands on your website, you will only have a few seconds to convert them into a customer.
+This short span of time is the only opportunity you’ll have to convince them to stay a bit longer, and reduce the bounce rate of your blog.

 However, when a person decides to leave and look for another option, you just let an opportunity bounce off.
 Sad, isn’t it?

 What Is Bounce Rate?

-The Bounce Rate refers to the percentage of visitors who visit a site, and after one page, decide not to continue, and leave.
-This is also referred as the percentage of single-page sessions.
+This is also referred to as the percentage of single-page sessions.
 Any marketer or business owner would want to avoid this.
-Google Analytics can help you reduce your bounce rate and improve your online performance.
+Tools like Google Analytics can help you reduce your bounce rate and improve your online performance.

-Here are some techniques which can help you lower your Bounce Rate and increase the amount of time your customers spend on your website.
+Here are some techniques which can help you reduce the bounce rate of your site and increase the amount of time your customers spend on it.

 1. Choose High-Value Keywords

-As a marketer, it is your role to focus your website toward content which will excite readers.
+As a marketer, it is your role to aim to excite your target audience with quality content. .
 It is also imperative for you to choose the right keywords.
-These groups of words are the basis for search engines to obtain the best information regarding your website.

 The more focused and relevant your content is, the better search engines will understand what your website offers.
-Eventually, there will be a bigger chance that search engines will direct visitors to your webpage; visitors who are actively looking for information which is available on your website.
+Eventually, there will be a bigger chance for your blog to rank higher particular search terms you’ve optimized it for.

 Some tools you can use to find the best keywords include:

 2. Ensure Content Is Readable

-What are the purpose of relevant content and the right keywords if the write up on your landing page and website is hardly readable?
+What is the purpose of relevant content and the right keywords if the copy on your website is hardly readable?
 Strong keywords would not be useful in context that doesn’t make sense.
-Readers would not even scroll down the page if the content was not usable.
+Readers would not even scroll down the page if the content is not easy to comprehend.